nigel-bruce-khan/BEASTLAB22/assignment1/report/README.md

 One can observe that in the formula (from triad()): a[j] = b[j] + c[j] * d[j]
 There are two arithmetic operations (one multiplication	and one addition).
 Moreover, this instruction is executed inside a nested loop: the inner loop runs N times, and the outer is executed REP times.
-Therefore the total number of floating point operations (2) are performed N*REP times.
-Recall that triad is being called with parameters datasetSize and cycles, so N and REP have these values assigned, hence the number of floating point operations computed into the loop , denoted by m_flop is equal to:
+Therefore, the total number of floating point operations (2) are performed N*REP times.
+Recall that triad is being called with parameters datasetSize and cycles, so N and REP have these values assigned, hence the number of floating point operations computed into the loop, denoted by m_flop is equal to:
 2* datasetSize*cycles.
 Since we are counting per million, we multiply by 1*10^-6 to get the result in millions of operations.

 **B)** As mentioned above, triad takes as parameters two const long datatypes, N and REP, as well as a pointer to an integer which stores the address of the number of threads.